DHARANIVENDHANV/ASSIGNMENT_3/README.md

 ## Results

-The model achieves an accuracy of X% on the validation set and demonstrates good performance in transliterating English words to Hindi.
+The model achieves an accuracy of 20.07% and 34.3% on the validation set for with and without attention respectively and demonstrates good performance in transliterating English words to Hindi.

 ## References